+FIN 207 Cr.3

 College of Business Administration Internship

 The internship program as conceived and implemented is designed to provide an opportunity for students in the College of Business Administration at the University of Wisconsin-La Crosse to participate in an approved program with cooperating business, governmental, or civic organization for usually 15 weeks of their undergraduate work.
 For additional information, see internship description in the College of Business Administration catalog section.
 Repeatable for credit - maximum 15.
 Prerequisite: cumulative GPA of at least 2.50; ACC 221, ACC 222; BUS 205, BUS 230; ECO 110, ECO 120; FIN 355; IS 220; MGT 308; MKT 309; admission to business.
+Consent of department.
 Pass/Fail grading.
 Offered Fall, Winter, Spring, Summer.

 FIN 456/556 Cr.3